Ceramic surface replacement – but is it possible minimally-invasively?

 4.1 Why ceramic?

-After the problems with metal-on-metal prostheses, research focused for a long time on safe, biocompatible materials.
-Ceramic has proven to be extremely abrasion-resistant and biocompatible in endoprosthetics, particularly in acetabular cups and classical hip prostheses.
+Following the problems with metal-on-metal prostheses, research focused for a long time on safe, biocompatible materials.
+Ceramics have already proven themselves in endoprosthetics, particularly in hip sockets and conventional hip prostheses, as being extremely wear-resistant and biocompatible .

 The benefits of ceramic at a glance:

-• Biocompatibility: Ceramic does not react with the body, no systemic stress from metal ions.
+- Biocompatibility: Ceramic does not react with the body, no systemic burden from metal ions.

-• Hardness: Ceramic is extremely hard and wear-resistant, making long-term durability theoretically possible.
+- Hardness: Ceramic is extremely hard and wear-resistant, which theoretically makes a long lifespan possible.

-For patients, this means: The cap prosthesis can theoretically utilize the benefits of bone preservation without the risks of metal abrasion.
+For patients, this means that the cap prosthesis can theoretically from bone preservation without the risks of metal abrasion.

 4.2 Structure and Functionality of the Ceramic Resurfacing Prosthesis